rafael-vasconcellos/VNTextPatch-web/README.md

 WIP web UI for VNTextPatch.
 A completely serverless app made with vite, indexedDB and a [WebAssembly version](https://github.com/rafael-vasconcellos/VNTextPatch-net8) of VNTextPatch.

+## What is VNTextPatch?

+A tool that extracts text dialogue from Visual Novel files and then reinserts them for the sake of translation

+## Usage

+For use it, you'll have to extract the source files using a tool like [GARbro](https://github.com/morkt/GARbro)

 ## todo